 DR. MICHAEL TODD SCHULENBERG

 A longtime friend of Prince, Kirk Johnson was a drummer and the estate manager at Paisley Park.
-Johnson, 51, hasn't spoken publicly since Prince's death.
-He also hasn't returned to a local gym where he teaches classes, according to his fellow personal trainers.
+Johnson, 51, has issued only a brief statement since Prince's death, saying he was heartbroken and asking for privacy.
 According to search warrant documents, investigators interviewed Johnson sometime after Prince's death.
 He told them that Prince had gone to a local medical center for an illness in 2014 or 2015.
 The Star Tribune, citing a source with knowledge of the investigation, reported that Schulenberg was Johnson's doctor and that Johnson recommended him to Prince.
-Johnson's attorney, F. Clayton Tyler, has declined to comment.

 OTHERS MAKING CLAIMS TO ESTATE

 Given the current value of Prince's estate and its vast earning potential even after his death, claims have been rolling in.
 A Colorado inmate, Carlin Q. Williams of Kansas City, Missouri, has claimed to be Prince's biological son.
-Another Kansas City resident, Darcell Gresham Johnston, has claimed to be a half sister.
+Another Kansas City resident, Darcell Gresham Johnston, has claimed to be a half-sister.
 A district judge has set up a process to handle paternity claims with DNA testing.
 Meanwhile, the work of settling Prince's estate is being carried out behind closed doors by lawyers who aren't discussing it.
 Bremer Trust, which was named special administrator of Prince's estate last month, will tally the assets Prince left behind — financial accounts, real estate, recording catalog and the unreleased recordings in his vault at Paisley Park.
 Trust workers will also tackle the complicated job of trying to assign a value to them.
-No hearings are scheduled, but within the next six months, someone is likely to petition the court to appoint a personal representative, who would have authority to make the big decisions regarding the estate.
+The next hearing in the case June 27 will take up any objections to a special administrator's plan for screening claims of heirship.

 MEDICAL EXAMINER STROBL